Peter J. Swales

 Swales "became notorious when, in 1981, he maintained that Freud had had a secret affair with his wife Martha’s younger sister Minna Bernays ... and had arranged for her to have an abortion after she became pregnant".

+In 1989, Swales played a prominent role in uncovering that fact that Freud biographer Peter Gay had authored a review of Freud's The Interpretation of Dreams, which Gay had falsely claimed to have discovered in "an obscure Austrian medical journal" from July 1900.

 In 1995, Swales sent a petition, for which he had acquired nearly 50 signatories, to the Library of Congress expressing concern that its planned Freud exhibition was not sufficiently critical of Freud — that it did not "suitably portray the present status of knowledge and adequately reflect the full spectrum of informed opinion about the status of Freud's contribution to intellectual history."
 Following the petition, the Library postponed the exhibition, invited Freud critics to participate, and opened the exhibition in 1998.

 In 1998, Swales discovered the true identity of the pseudonymous "Sybil", who was alleged to have had multiple personalities.

-Swales died at his home near Izmir, Turkey on 15 April 2022, where he had lived since 2007.
-He had moved there from Mott Street in lower Manhattan, where he'd lived for the previous 35 years.
+Swales died at his home near İzmir, Turkey on 15 April 2022, where he had lived since 2007.
+He had moved there from Mott Street in lower Manhattan, where he had lived for the previous 35 years.
 He died from "a short illness and infection."
 He is survived by his wife Julia and by his two sisters, Patricia Barker Swales and Freda Swales.